• Home

 If you’re going more casual, you can change the recipient’s name to just the name of the person e.g. “Jack & Diane.”
 It’s not the professional way to address something, but this isn’t business correspondence anyway – it’s a piece of mail and as long as it has the name of the recipient, go for it.

-The Addressing cheat sheet
+The envelope-addressing cheat sheet

 Pin this for later!